Wayne Towne Center: History

-In a deal closed on December 28, 2010, the mall was purchased by Vornado Realty Trust for $12.1 million from Wells Fargo, along with annual lease payments of $2.5 million for the land.
+In a deal closed in December 2010, the mall was purchased by Vornado Realty Trust for $12.1 million from Wells Fargo, along with annual lease payments of $2.5 million for the land.
 A Vornado spokesman said that the company planned to revamp the property, as Vornado had previously done at The Outlets at Bergen Town Center in Paramus, New Jersey.

 In March 2014, construction began again in earnest and accelerated.
-The 215,000 square foot Fortunoff store, after undergoing asbestos abatement, was demolished.
+The 215000 sqft Fortunoff store was demolished after asbestos abatement was completed.
 Dick's Sporting Goods reconsidered its decision to leave and in November 2014, a two-level store was opened adjacent to JCPenney.
 One month earlier, Costco opened its new location.
 Panera Bread opened in the vacant rear half of the Chipotle building.
 A La-Z-Boy furniture store was added in the JCPenney rear parking lot in mid 2015.
 A two-story Nordstrom Rack opened in October 2015 and a two-story 24 Hour Fitness opened in January 2016.
+24 Hour Fitness closed in 2020 due to the company's bankruptcy.
+It was replaced by UFC Fit in 2022.

+JCPenney, one of the mall's original anchors when it opened in March 1974, announced in February 2024 that it would close its location at the mall after 50 years in March 2024 and relocate to Willowbrook Mall.